mardiros/pyshop/README.rst

 setup.py clean and working, by declaring all dependencies, exactly as public packages on PyPI.

-Pyshop also mirrors packages from PyPI safely (using SSL and checking server certificate).
+Pyshop also proxies and caches packages from PyPI safely using SSL and checking server certificate.

 Pyshop uses clear and simple ACLs to manage privileges: